ecmwf/open-ecpds/Options.md

 ### acquisition.removeParameters
 When processing the listing output with URLs in place of filenames, this option allows for the removal of HTTP options, including the "?" symbol and anything following it, from the filenames.

+### acquisition.requeueOnFailure
+Usually, when a data retrieval fails, the data transfer request is set to Failed, and the retrieval is not retried.
+The retrieval will only be requeued after the file is rediscovered.
+This behavior prevents endless retries in situations where a file is discovered but then disappears from the remote site.
+However, there are cases when we do want to requeue a failed data transmission.
+For example, if the discovery frequency is long and we don't want to wait, or when the acquisition is based on MQTT.
+In the case of MQTT, notifications are only sent once, meaning that if the notification fails, the data will never be rediscovered and therefore not retried.

 ### acquisition.requeueon
 When encountering a previously registered file during discovery, enable the specification of actions to take.
 This involves a JavaScript expression expected to yield a boolean result.
 Several placeholders are accessible for use within this expression: "$size1" represents the original file size, "$size2" indicates the size from the most recent listing output, "$time1" denotes the original file timestamp, and "$time2" represents the timestamp from the latest listing (e.g. "$time2 &gt; $time1 && $size2 != $size1").
 Additionally, the placeholders "$destination," "$target," and "$original" are available for use.